Skip to main content

 • Failed: Failed deployment.

-• Banned: Contact your Databricks representative.
+• Banned: Contact your Databricks account team.

 • Cancelling: In the process of cancellation.